 Their name derives from the spines that protrude from their carapace and provide protection from predators.
 Often the first sign a lobster is present is one or both of their two long antennae is protruding from a crevice in the reef or from under a ledge.
 They can vary in color from nearly white to a dark red or orange hue and have two large cream-colored spots on the top of their tail.

-Lobsters start life as a tiny egg carried on the abdomen of the female lobster.
+Lobsters start life as tiny eggs carried on the abdomen of the female lobster.
 Once hatched, the current carries the larvae –sometimes thousands of miles--until they are deposited in the shallows, often in seagrass.

 Lobster will spend their adolescence close to shore, only migrating to offshore reefs as they near maturity.